volodymyrhudyma/blog/content/blog/2020-09-22-algorithms-heap-sort-in-javascript.md

 **Heap sort** is a comparison-based algorithm that can be considered as improved Selection Sort.

-Like Selection Sort, divides an input on two parts, sorted and unsorted one.
+Like Selection Sort, divides an input into two parts, one sorted and one unsorted.

-It iteratively shrinks the unsorted region by extracting the largest element from it and inserting it into the sorted region.
+It reduces the unsorted area iteratively by pulling the largest element from it and inserting it into the sorted area.

-It maintains the unsorted region in a data structure called **heap** to find the largest element more quickly:
+It retains the unsorted region in a data structure called **heap** to find the largest element faster:

 ![Heap Sort example](/img/heap_sort_example.gif "Heap Sort example")